rafaelrpinto/node-siba/README.md

 </Envelope>
 ```

-With the request built it's possible to call SIBA's webservice using any HTTP client, ex:
+With the request built it's possible to call SIBA's web service using any HTTP client, ex:

 ```javascript
 import {